tfg13/LanXchange/README.md

 Requirements
 ------------

-* Runs on Windows, OS X and Linux
+* Runs on Windows, OS X and Linux (Android version in the works!)
 * Java 6 installed

 Getting started